Tim Kerr (musician): Awards and acknowledgements

 Tim was inducted into the Texas Music Hall of Fame by popular vote in 1996 which he says he is still honored, humbled, and confused by.
 The Experience Music Project Museum in Seattle asked to record an oral history with him in 2000 and he has donated a lot of his personal archives to the Austin History Library.

 There are many interviews with Tim in a variety of magazines, webzines, newspapers, and books.
 He has been asked to speak on panels and also gave a talk at the college in Ljubljana, Slovenia about himself and his involvement then and now.
 He is included in two upcoming documentaries; one about his life and work, and another one about his first band the Big Boys.

-Through all of his life, he has never felt comfortable with labels and their restrictions.
-When someone confines him to one label, they do themselves and Tim a disservice.
-He is painting more than ever and is also now playing Irish and Old Time music with friends in Austin and wherever his travels take him.
+Kerr has never felt comfortable with labels and their restrictions.
+He continues to paint and plays Irish and Old Time music with friends in Austin and wherever his travels take him.